smscommunity/sms-guide/_game/techniques/signstrats.md

 ---

 # Sign Strats (Fast Piantissimo Text)
-There is a .6 timesave found where if you read a sign during a Piantissimo race, his text appears instantly.
+There is a .6 timesave (each time you do it) found where if you read a sign during a Piantissimo race, his text appears instantly.
 It saves time because Piantissimo doesn't stop moving while you read a sign.
 *This trick has some nuance to it.*

 After the race starts, read the sign then close the textbox that pops up.